roachhd/roachhd.github.io/_posts/2014-11-10-please-explain-my-git-workflow.md

 A merge just zips the two files together so that you’re back down to just one, by showing you any conflicts and allowing you to fix them.

 ######A branch
 A branch is basically you checking out the whole repo and making major changes to it.
-When you’re done with your huge changes you make a pull request.
+When you’re done with your huge changes you make a `pull request`.
 After approval, you merge it back into the main branch.

 ######A push
 A push is when you’ve finished your commits. merges, and pull request, and are ready to send the files out to your deployment.
 You run a push command and you repo is uploaded to a remote server.

-######How do I use Git?
+---

+#####Starting the whole process:

 Git is a tool that requires a bit of a larger team and management layers, but being a small and agile developer, I have still have a need version control.
 I am going to use Git to version as I had previously explained.
-I’ll use a sample project to explain.

----

-#####Starting the whole process:

-First i will setup the development and production environment (grunt, node, bower, Ruby etc)
+- First i will setup the development and production environment `grunt` `nodejs` `bower` `Ruby` `etc`

-When all set, then move to git by following these instructions.
+- When all set, then move to git by following these instructions.

-After Git is intialized I follow these simple steps to make a website function properly.
+- After Git is intialized I follow these simple steps to make a website function properly.

-I branch off the master branch and create one called development
+- I branch off the master branch and create one called development

-I build on the development branch, branching off for major features
+- I build on the development branch, branching off for major features

-My _config.json points the uploads to the staging server, which IS the development branch.
+- My `_config.json` points the uploads to the staging server, which IS the development branch.

-Every time I reach a major release I push it to the master branch and remote server for theclient to view.
+- Every time I reach a major release I push it to the master branch and remote server for the client to view.

-That's just a brief explanation of how I want to use git.
+That's just a brief explanation of how I use git. ❤️